taogen-docs/resources-of-learning/directions/web-frontend-resources.md

   Nobody knows JavaScript better than me.
 - JavaScript from Beginner to Professional: Learn JavaScript quickly by building fun, interactive, and dynamic web apps, games, and pages by Laurence Lars Svekis, Maaike Van Putten, Rob Percival
 - Learn JavaScript Quickly: A Complete Beginner’s Guide to Learning JavaScript, Even If You’re New to Programming (Crash Course With Hands-On Project) by Code Quickly
+- JavaScript: A Beginner's Guide (5th, 2019) by John Pollock. 《新手学 JavaScript 编程》

 Intermediate